miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 ~~~
 Figure 9: Second-Generation Archive Timestamp Input

-An archive timestamp is generated by creating an RFC 3161 timestamp over the archive timestamp hash input.
+An archive timestamp is generated by creating an {{!RFC3161}} timestamp over the archive timestamp hash input.

 The generated timestamp is stored as the corresponding archive timestamp.